sethyvenatem/blockchain_story/README.md

 }
 ```
 These files contain 3 fields:
 - 'chapter_data' This is the actual content of the chapter to validate.
 It contains 5 sub-fields 'story_title', 'chapter_number', 'author', 'chapter_title' and 'text'.
 The chapter_number is an integer and all the other fields are strings.
 The story_title must coincide with the story_title reported in the genesis block.
 The chapter number must be one plus the largest validated block number.
 Line returns are included in the text by including the string '\n'.
-This is handled automatically if the chapter is signed by providing the text as a *.txt file in chapter_signature.py
+This is handled automatically if the chapter is signed by providing the text as a *.txt file in chapter_signature.py.
 - 'encrypted_hashed_chapter' and 'public_key' provide the digital signature through the rsa protocol.
 The chapter data is encrypted with the author's private key and the public key is provided to enable the proof that the text has not been changed.

-Decide terminology chapter - block
+## How to use the three python scripts

 use spell checker